Deanjamesg/CashGuard-Budget-App/README.md

 * The insights offered by the app help reveal trends for the user.
 This helps with pattern recognition and see bad habitual spending so that the user can eliminate unnessicary spending month to month.

 ## Concepts used
-* LiveData and Room Database are being used, LiveData is to store & Update new transactions.
+* FirbaseDB and Firebase are used, FirebaseDB is used to store & update new transactions.
-* Bottom navigation bar allows the userto navigate home to dashboard and gives user a more enhanced UI/Ux interface.
+* Bottom navigation bar allows the user to navigate home to dashboard and gives user a more enhanced UI/Ux interface.
 * Fragments are used for easier dashboard navigation.
 * Storing photos with a URI